 Studio photographers will appreciate that the Canon 1D Mark II (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The M10 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II and the Leica M10?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.